Level 6 Applied Technology

-- The examinee must understand the operation of a volt-ohmmeter.
+- Examinees must understand the operation of a complex system (the hydraulic lift).